Psychology: Other types of studies

 Surveys are used in psychology for the purpose of measuring attitudes and traits, monitoring changes in mood, and checking the validity of experimental manipulations (checking research participants' perception of the condition they were assigned to).
 Psychologists have commonly used paper-and-pencil surveys.
-However, surveys are also conducted over the phone or through e-mail.
-Web-based surveys are increasingly used to conveniently reach many subjects.
+However, surveys are also conducted by phone or via e-mail.
+Web-based surveys are increasingly used to conveniently reach a large number of subjects.

 Observational studies are commonly conducted in psychology.
 In cross-sectional observational studies, psychologists collect data at a single point in time.
-The goal of many cross-sectional studies is the assess the extent factors are correlated with each other.
+The goal of many cross-sectional studies is to assess the extent to which factors are correlated.
 By contrast, in longitudinal studies psychologists collect data on the same sample at two or more points in time.
-Sometimes the purpose of longitudinal research is to study trends across time such as the stability of traits or age-related changes in behavior.
-Because some studies involve endpoints that psychologists cannot ethically study from an experimental standpoint, such as identifying the causes of depression, they conduct longitudinal studies a large group of depression-free people, periodically assessing what is happening in the individuals' lives.
-In this way psychologists have an opportunity to test causal hypotheses regarding conditions that commonly arise in people's lives that put them at risk for depression.
-Problems that affect longitudinal studies include selective attrition, the type of problem in which bias is introduced when a certain type of research participant disproportionately leaves a study.
+Sometimes the purpose of longitudinal research is to study trends across time, such as the stability of traits or age-related changes in behavior.
+Because some studies involve endpoints that psychologists cannot ethically study from an experimental standpoint, such as identifying the causes of depression, they conduct longitudinal studies of a large group of depression-free people, periodically assessing what is happening in the individuals' lives.
+In this way, psychologists have an opportunity to test causal hypotheses regarding conditions that commonly arise in people's lives that put them at risk for depression.
+Problems that affect longitudinal studies include selective attrition, a type of bias in which a particular type of research participant leaves a study disproportionately.

-One example of an observational study was run by Arthur Bandura.
-This observational study focused on children who were exposed to an adult exhibiting aggressive behaviors and their reaction to toys versus other children who were not exposed to these stimuli.
+Arthur Bandura ran an example of an observational study.
+This observational study focused on children exposed to an adult exhibiting aggressive behavior and their reactions to toys, compared with other children not exposed to these stimuli.
 The result shows that children who had seen the adult acting aggressively towards a toy, in turn, were aggressive towards their own toy when put in a situation that frustrated them.

-Exploratory data analysis includes a variety of practices that researchers use to reduce a great many variables to a small number overarching factors.
+Exploratory data analysis includes a variety of practices that researchers use to reduce a large number of variables to a small number of overarching factors.
 In Peirce's three modes of inference, exploratory data analysis corresponds to abduction.
 Meta-analysis is the technique research psychologists use to integrate results from many studies of the same variables and arriving at a grand average of the findings.